vi/websocat/doc.md

 * CLI arguments - combination of a positional arguments (typically Specifiers) and various flags (e.g. `--binary`) and options (e.g. `--buffer-size 4096`) that affect Scenario Planner.
 * Packet = Datagram = Message - A byte buffer with associated flags.
 Correspond to one WebSocket message.
 Within WebSocket, packets can be split to chunks, but that should not affect user-visible properties.
+* Task - a logical thread of execution.
+Rhai code is expected to create and combine some tasks.
+Typically each connection runs in its own task.
+Corresponds to Tokio tasks.